nuxeo-sandbox/nuxeo-retention/README.md

 The first time the document is modified, it will pass under retention active.

 <p>&nbsp;</p>

+## Tuning the Plugin
+Besides overriding the UI and vocabularies, it is also possible to tune the settings when you plan to handle a lot of document sin a raw.
+The plugin uses theuses the **B**ulk **A**ction **F**ramework (see [here](https://doc.nuxeo.com/nxdoc/bulk-action-framework/)), which defines bucket sizes, batch sizes etc.

+To override the behavior, just declare the same extension point as the one you can find in `retention-action-contrib.xml` and tune the properties.
+DO not forget to add the `<require>org.nuxeo.ecm.retention.actions<require>` tag to make sure your extension is called after the default one.

 <hr>
 ## TODO - Work in Progess or Paused